 to obtain the same result, to gain the same benefit, or to reach the same level of achievement, in the most integrated setting appropriate to the person’s needs.

 A determination as to whether or not making web content accessible presents an undue burden or fundamentally alters the content may only be made by the LISD’s Director of Legal Services, Grants, & Development in consultation with the LISD Superintendent and other applicable LISD personnel.

-At least annually, the LISD will provide website accessibility training to all appropriate personnel, including, but not limited to: content developers, webmasters, and others responsible for developing, loading, maintaining, or auditing web content and functionality.
+At least annually, the LISD will provide website accessibility training, which may be provided through online training programs, to all appropriate personnel, including, but not limited to: content developers, webmasters, and others responsible for developing, loading, maintaining, or auditing web content and functionality.

-The LISD’s Information Technology Department and Public Relations Department shall generally be responsible for ensuring compliance with these Web Accessibility Guidelines and applicable law and Board Policy.
+The LISD’s Website Accessibility Coordinators shall generally be responsible for ensuring compliance with these Web Accessibility Guidelines and applicable law and Board Policy.
 However, each LISD program and service is responsible for ensuring that its public web content complies with the requirements of such.